Digital Onboarding KYC: Drop-Offs & Compliance

 Layer 1: Journey Orchestration

 The orchestration engine adapts the journey based on risk profile.
-A retail customer opening a current account with expected monthly volume below GBP 150 can follow a simplified path (automated verification only).
+A retail customer opening a chequing account with expected monthly volume below CAD 200 can follow a simplified path (automated verification only).
 A corporate customer or high-risk profile is routed to an enhanced path with human review.
-This risk-based approach aligns with the MLRs and JMLSG guidance on applying a proportionate level of due diligence.
+This risk-based approach aligns with FINTRAC's risk-based compliance expectations.

 Layer 2: Document Verification